Project Habakkuk: Recent recreations

 In the 15 April 2009 episode of the U.S. TV show MythBusters Jamie Hyneman and Adam Savage built a small flat-bottomed boat dubbed Yesterday's News out of a modified version of pykrete, using whole sheets of wet newspaper instead of wood pulp.
 They successfully piloted the boat in Alaskan waters at a speed of 25 mph, but it began to leak through the melting pykrete in 20 minutes.
 After attempting to flash freeze leaks with a fire extinguisher and bailing the water with a hand pump, 10 minutes later Hyneman determined that the boat was taking on more water than the pump could remove and they headed back to shore, trailing sloughed portions of newspaper in their wake.
-They later inferred that it is possible to build a boat out of pykrete, and that pykrete lived up to its purported properties of being bullet-proof, stronger than ice and taking longer to melt than ice.
+They later inferred that it is possible to build a boat out of pykrete, and that pykrete lived up to its purported properties of being bullet-proof, stronger and taking longer to melt than ice.
 However, they expressed doubt that an aircraft carrier made of pykrete could have survived for long.
 The conclusion was "Plausible, but ludicrous."

-In September 2010 the BBC programme Bang Goes The Theory also attempted to recreate a pykrete boat.
+In September 2010 the BBC programme Bang Goes the Theory also attempted to recreate a pykrete boat.
 A rough hull using 5000 kg of hemp fibre pykrete was frozen in a coldstore, then launched in Portsmouth Harbour for a planned trip across the Solent to Cowes.
 The hull immediately started to leak because of the holes that had been cut in its rear to mount an outboard motor; the weight of the motor itself caused these holes to drop below the waterline.